 You guessed it, the rate you got initially doesn’t change.
-The downside for you is that banks are taking a risk by lending you money for a long period of time at a fixed rate, and they need to factor the risk in the rate they offer you.
+The downside for you is that banks are taking a risk by lending you money for a long period of time at a fixed rate, and they need to factor the risk and opportunity cost into the rate they offer you.

-If rates go up, they won’t make as much money as expected… Therefore, they will (always) maintain the slightly higher fixed rate to account for that risk.
-In a way, you are paying a little extra to make sure the banks protect/maintain their profits.
+If rates go up during your term, they won’t make as much money as that could have by leaving their money in the market… To compensate, they will (always) maintain a slightly higher fixed rate to account for that risk.
+In a way, you are paying a little extra to make sure you don’t experience market changes in your payment, and also for the banks to protect/maintain their profit forecasts.

-If the spread remains the same, our couple will save $7,500 in the first 5 years. ($37,400 over the lifetime of the mortgage assuming the spread remains for 25 years).
+If the spread between fixed and variable remains the same, our couple will save $7,500 in the first 5 years. ($37,400 over the lifetime of the mortgage assuming the spread remains for 25 years).
 This represents a lot of money on a $400,000 purchase.

 The other main advantage is the luxury of choice!
 Penalties for breaking a variable mortgage are much more reasonable than for a fixed mortgage.
 We will cover this point in detail below.

 Don’t worry about anything, forget about all the economics, sleep sound knowing your rate will never change (up or down).

 Note that peace of mind comes at a cost… If the spread remains, you will have paid more interest than you would have with a variable mortgage.

 Most common misconceptions

 Not quite.
 With a variable mortgage rate, your monthly payments may change, or remain the same, depending on the lender.
 If your lender doesn’t update the payment, the amount of time required to payoff of the mortgage is extended when the rate goes up, and reduced when the rate goes down.